-A Tutorial on using the Python Time library.
+A Tutorial on the uses of Python Time library + examples

 There are two Python Libraries that deal with time and dates.
 The first being

 datetime.
 While their uses overlap in some areas, they have fundamental differences in how they work as while as some unique functions.
 We won’t be covering some of the overlapping material instead focusing on what makes the two libraries different.

 Before we go any further, we’ll just demonstrate the use of this function as it’s the most common reason people use this function.
 (On a basic level anyway)